thycotic/ac-docs/index.md

 ### Product

-Thycotic's Access Controller is a true PAM As A Service offering.
+Thycotic's Access Controller is a true Privileged Access Management (PAM) as a Service offering.
 Unlike other PAM products that sacrifice ease-of-use for security, Access Controller combines security and usability into one cohesive experience.

-Thycotic's Access Controller is a Privileged Access Management (PAM) Solution providing a powerful command center that allows you to control directory management, perform privilege management, specify multi-factor authentication policies, and control employee identities.
+Thycotic's Access Controller is a PAM Solution providing a powerful command center that allows you to control directory management, perform privilege management, specify multi-factor authentication policies, and control employee identities.
 The solution comes as a cloud based, all-in-one dashboard that gives IT, security, and compliance administrators complete control over login policies for websites, servers, and applications both inside and outside of the organization.

 ### Implementation